BorisovNM/Shambhala2/README.md

 ### Expected computation time

 Please note that execution of code may be time-consuming due to harmonization if each profile one-by-one.
-For example, processing the file `Input.csv` takes about a minute at an Ubuntu 20.04.2 LTS machine with Intel® Core™ i7-7700K CPU @ 4.20GHz × 8 CPU's and 31,2 GiB or RAM.
+For example, processing the file `Input.csv` takes about two minutes at an Ubuntu 20.04.2 LTS machine with Intel® Core™ i7-7700K CPU @ 4.20GHz × 8 CPU's and 31,2 GiB or RAM.
 Therefore, parallel execution of the code may be a good idea.

 ## Output data